h0shy/Pytheas/README.md

 ### Carthage

-Make the following entry in your Cartfile:
+Add this in your Cartfile:

 ```
 github "h0shy/Pytheas"